Agostino Rocca: Life and times

-Founded in Milan, Rocca's fledgling company was renamed as Techint, its abbreviated telex code.
+Founded in Milan, Rocca's fledgling company was renamed Techint, its abbreviated telex code.

 Awarded a contract to build a 1,600 km (1,000 mi) gas pipeline from Comodoro Rivadavia to Buenos Aires in 1949 by President Juan Perón, Techint became a leading government contractor during Perón's ambitious infrastructure program.
-Establishing subsidiaries in Brazil (1947), Chile (1951), and Mexico (1954), the company purchased a majority stake in Dalmine (Rocca's erstwhile employer), in 1954, and opened its first seamless steel tube plant in Campana, the same year.
+Establishing subsidiaries in Brazil (1947), Chile (1951), and Mexico (1954), the company purchased a majority stake in Dalmine (Rocca's erstwhile employer) in 1954 and opened its first seamless steel tube plant in Campana the same year.
 Techint's Ensenada plant, in 1969, became the only Argentine manufacturer of cold rolled steel.

 These developments prompted the Argentine government to enter into a tentative partnership with Techint through its state steel concern, Somisa.
 The joint venture with Techint's Propulsora Siderurgica was first announced in 1967, though, ultimately, a similar arrangement was concluded instead with a leading competitor, Acindar.

-The aging industrialist transferred management of the company to his elder son, Roberto Rocca, in 1975, and died in Buenos Aires on February 17, 1978, at age 83.
-Techint was, by then, a conglomerate with 15,000 employees, two steel manufacturing facilities in Argentina and with international engineering and construction interests.
+The ageing industrialist transferred management of the company to his elder son, Roberto Rocca, in 1975, and died in Buenos Aires on 17 February 1978, at age 83.
+Techint was, by then, a conglomerate with 15,000 employees, two steel manufacturing facilities in Argentina and international engineering and construction interests.